 The NVIDIA Control Panel provides additional video configuration controls and tools which allow quick access to features such as image settings, 3D Settings and video configuration.
-Additional menus will appear when external displays are attached to the Mini DisplayPort 1.3.
+Additional menus will appear when external displays are attached to the HDMI port and/or DisplayPort over USB Type-C port.

-Further menu items will appear in the NVIDIA Control Panel with external displays attached to the Mini DisplayPort 1.3.
+Further menu items will appear in the NVIDIA Control Panel with external displays attached to the HDMI Port and/or DisplayPort over USB Type-C port.

+NVIDIA Control

+Panel

-Panel (with External Display
+(with External Display

-Attached to the Mini DisplayPort 1.3)
+Attached to HDMI Port

+and/or DisplayPort

+over USB Type-C port)